-How to Describe a Picture in English
+A Step-by-step Guide to Describing a Picture in English

 Describing a picture, an image, or a photo can be helpful for people with visual impairments to see it through you.
 Also, in many English exams (FCE, TOEIC, PTE, etc.), you may need to describe pictures in English.
 Finally, and most importantly, as an ESL learner, describing pictures in English can be a great way to practice and develop your general English skills.

-To describe a picture in English, you may ask yourself a few WH questionsOpens in a new tab. and then try to answer them.
+To describe a picture in English, you may ask yourself a few WH questions and then try to answer them.
 If you can arrange the answers in a logical structure, the full description will sound like a story.
-Here are some sample questions:
+Here are some sample questions.

-• What is this picture about?
-(Context)
+1. What is this picture about?

 Sample Picture for Description

-Look at the above picture and observe minutely.
-Now, Answer the above WH questions, collect all the information, and organize it logically.
-Throughout the next part of the post, We’ll learn to describe a picture step by step.
+However, throughout the next part of the post, We’ll learn to describe a picture step by step.
 To do so, we’ll take the above picture as a sample.
 To get the full description of the above picture (Sample Picture), read the post till the end.

-Describe What the Picture Is About
+Step 2: Describe What the Picture Is About

 Imagine you are describing a picture to a person who has visual impairments.
 How would you start?